qgis/QGIS-Documentation/source/docs/training_manual/introduction/overview.rst

 features, algorithms, spatial bookmarks, etc. Check all the different options in the :ref:`locator_options` section of the QGIS User Manual.

-.. tip:: with the shortcut :kbd:`Ctrl+K` you can easily access the bar.
+.. tip:: With the shortcut :kbd:`Ctrl+K` you can easily access the bar.

 .. _backlink-interface-overview-1: